syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/licensing-errors.md

 The following error message will be shown if a Syncfusion<sup style="font-size:70%">&reg;</sup> license key has not been registered in your application or if the trial key has expired after 30 days.

-**Error message :** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; You should include the valid license key to remove the license validation message permanently.
+**Error message :** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> You should include the valid license key to remove the license validation message permanently.

 ![License key not registered](images/licensing-error-7.png)